vyomasystems-lab/challenges-RAbh-inav/level3_design/SHIFTANDADDBINARYMULTIPLIER.md

 ## VERIFICATION STRATEGY

-Functional verification using software simulation has been created using directed test cases for specific inputs where scenarios where DUT could fail to identify the bugs in the design .
+Functional verification using software simulation has been created using directed test cases for specific scenarios where DUT could fail, to identify the bugs in the design .
 These directed test cases are chosen after thorough analysis of HDL design to understand its functionality and finding corner cases for functional analysis.
 After analysing this HDL design , directed test cases for specific rst, A and B values have been included along with other passing cases.

 ## IS THE VERIFICATION COMPLETE?